HMRC Investigations | Finance Act 2008, Schedule 36 Notice

 - Ultimately, inaccuracies, concealing documentation/information or destroying can result in a criminal investigation being commenced.

-If you receive an Information Notice, or any other Notice from HMRC you should seek immediate expert advice.
+If you receive an Schedule 36 Information Notice, or any other Notice from HMRC you should seek immediate expert advice.

-The Team at Kangs Solicitors offers specialist advice and guidance in all aspects of Investigations pursued by HMRC including:
+The team at KANGS offers specialist advice and guidance in all aspects of Tax Investigations pursued by HMRC including:

 - Domicile issues